 "I didn't want to bring to market more of the same wrapped in fancy packaging.
 For me it was about evolving what's currently available... creating a brandy... that any lover of top-shelf bourbon or scotch can enjoy."

-Japanese gin and vodka outside the whisky halo
+Japanese gin and vodka beyond whisky

 "We're not just introducing products; we're bringing cultures together, one bottle at a time."